SamanthaAO/liri-node-app/README.md

 SPOTIFY_SECRET=your-spotify-secret
 ```

+Replace your-spotify-id and your-spotify-secret with your spotify id and secret.
+Also, dont forget to npm instal the packages needed.

-Once you have your .env file saved with the other files I have provided here you are going to want to have your terminal inside of this file and run: node liri.js instructions to vieew the instructions on how the program works.
+Once you have your .env file saved with the other files I have provided here you are going to want to have your terminal inside of this file and run: node liri.js instructions to view the instructions on how the program works.
 An example of this can be viewed below.

 ![instructions info](images/instructions.png)